 Master's Programme in European Studies, Humanities Track

-As a student of the programme, you will be part of a multi-disciplinary milieu in close collaboration with the Centre for European Research at Gothenburg University.
-We offer you a unique possibility to combine historic and theoretical knowledge with contemporary social and political perspectives on today’s challenges in Europe.
-The humanities track is a collaboration between the Faculty of Humanities and the Faculty of Social Sciences, and teachers from history, history of ideas, political science, history of economy, sociology, and theory of science contribute to our teaching.
-You will have access to a wide range of mentors involved in a diversity of research areas.
+As a student, you will be part of the multi-disciplinary milieu Centre for European Studies (CES) in close collaboration with the Centre for European Research (CERGU).
+We offer you a unique possibility to combine historic and theoretical knowledge with social and political perspectives on contemporary challenges in Europe.

 Programme structure and content

 The first semester consists of three mandatory courses:

 - Political and Public Spheres and Spaces in European History and Culture

 In the second semester, you can choose elective courses in Sweden or abroad, or do an internship for a half or a full semester.

 In the third semester, you first choose one of the following semi-elective courses:

 - Social Europe

 Secondly, you choose one of the four methods courses: